-We derive the majority of our revenue from sales of our stackable and modular networking equipment, with the remaining revenue generated from service fees relating to the maintenance and training on our products.
-Our revenue recognition policy follows SEC Staff Accounting Bulletin No. 101, Revenue Recognition in Financial Statements.
-We generally recognize product revenue from our end-user and reseller customers at the time of shipment, provided that persuasive evidence of an arrangement exists, delivery has occurred, the price of the product is fixed or determinable and collection of the sales proceeds is reasonably assured.
-Revenue from service obligations under maintenance contracts is deferred and recognized on a straight-line basis over the contractual period, which typically ranges from one to five years.
-When sales arrangements contain multiple elements such as hardware, maintenance and other services, we allocate revenue to each element based on the guidance provided by Emerging Issues Task Force Issue No. 00-21, Revenue Arrangements with Multiple Deliverables ("EITF 00-21"), which is effective for revenue arrangements entered into in fiscal periods beginning after June 15, 2003.
-EITF 00-21 addresses certain aspects of accounting by a vendor for arrangements under which the vendor will perform multiple revenue generating activities.
-We adopted EITF 00-21 prospectively and the adoption of EITF 00-21 did not have a material impact on our results of operations or financial position.
+We derive the majority of our revenue from sales of our modular and stackable networking equipment, with the remaining revenue generated from service fees relating to the service contracts and training on our products.
+Our revenue recognition policy follows Securities Exchange Commission Staff ("SEC") Accounting Bulletin No. 104, Revenue Recognition ("SAB 104").
+We generally recognize product revenue from our Value-Added Resellers and end-user customers at the time of shipment, provided that persuasive evidence of an arrangement exists, delivery has occurred, the price of the product is fixed or determinable and collection of the sales proceeds is reasonably assured.
+In instances where the criteria for revenue recognition established by SAB 104 is not met, revenue is deferred until all criteria have been met.
+Our total deferred product revenue was \$2.0 million and \$3.0 million as of September 26, 2004 and June 27, 2004, respectively.
+Revenue from service obligations under service contracts is deferred and recognized on a straight-line basis.
+Our total deferred revenue for services was \$48.6 million and \$50.7 million as of September 26, 2004 and June 27, 2004, respectively.
+Service contracts typically range from one to five years.

+When sales arrangements contain multiple deliverables such as hardware, service contracts and other services, we determine whether the deliverables represent separate units of accounting and then allocate revenue to each unit of accounting based on its relative fair value in accordance with Emerging Issues Task Force Issue No. 00-21, Revenue Arrangements with Multiple Deliverables ("EITF 00-21").
+We recognize revenue for each unit of accounting when the revenue recognition criteria for each unit of accounting are met in accordance with SAB 104.
+The amount of product revenue recognized is impacted by our judgments as to whether an arrangement includes multiple units of accounting and if so, whether vendor-specific objective evidence of fair value exists for those units of accounting.
+The ability to establish vendor specific objective evidence for any unit of accounting could affect the timing of the revenue recognition.

 We make certain sales to partners in two-tier distribution channels.
 The first tier consists of a limited number of independent distributors that sell primarily to resellers and, on occasion, to end-user customers.
-Under specified conditions, we grant these distributors the right to return a portion of unsold inventory to us for the purpose of stock rotation.
 We defer recognition of revenue on all sales to these distributors until the distributors sell the product, as evidenced by a monthly sales-out report that the distributors provide to us.
+We grant these distributors the right to return a portion of unsold inventory to us for the purpose of stock rotation, provide them with credits for changes in selling prices, and allow them to participate in cooperative marketing programs.
+We maintain estimated accruals and allowances for these exposures based upon our historical experience.
+If actual credits to distributors for inventory returns, changes in selling prices and cooperative marketing programs were to deviate significantly from our estimates, which are based on contractual arrangements and historical experience, our future revenue could be adversely affected.

-The second tier of the distribution channel consists of a large number of third-party resellers that sell directly to end-users and are generally not granted return privileges, except for defective products during the warranty period.
+The second tier of the distribution channel consists of a large number of third-party Value-Added Resellers that sell directly to end-users and are generally not granted return privileges, except for defective products during the warranty period.
 We reduce product revenue for certain price protection rights that may occur under contractual arrangements we have with our customers.